-AXA1125 and AXA1957 in Subjects with NAFLD
+AXA1125 and AXA1957 in Subjects with Non-alcoholic Fatty Liver Disease, or NAFLD

 In study AXA1125-002, administration of AXA1125 was associated with decreased liver fat, improved insulin sensitivity (i.e., lower Homeostatic Model Assessment of Insulin Resistance) and induction of fat oxidation (i.e., increased beta-hydroxybutyrate).
-In subjects who received AXA1125, mean blood levels of key fibroinflammatory biomarkers tended to decrease compared to the mean pre-administration baseline levels.
+In subjects who received AXA1125, mean blood levels of key fibroinflammatory biomarkers tended to decrease compared to the mean preadministration baseline levels.
 We believe these data suggest AXA1125 has the potential to impact three critical drivers associated with NAFLD, metabolism, inflammation and fibrosis.
 Leveraging these findings, we rapidly designed AXA1957 to potentially address additional populations within the liver health and disease spectrum, including pediatrics.

 In January 2019, we initiated study AXA1125-003, a 16-week, randomized, single-blind, placebo-controlled, Non-IND, IRB-Approved Clinical Study to assess safety, tolerability, and physiological impact on the normal structures and functions of AXA1125 and AXA1957 in approximately 105 subjects with NAFLD.
+We currently anticipate the final data readout from this study in the second half of 2020.